Recent legislation changes in Australia now mean same-sex couples can legally marry, but it also changes succession planning laws.

 The good news is that it’s relatively simple to update your Will and Estate Plan.

-You should seek advice from a suitably qualified legal professional who can give you advice on your specific circumstances and can assist you in your Will and estate planning.
+You should seek advice from a suitably qualified legal professional, such as Gill & Lane, who can give you advice on your specific circumstances and can assist you in your Will and estate planning.